 - Speak Tenderly to Jerusalem

 Netivyah’s goals remain the same as they always have been.
 Currently there are two major tasks Joseph is working towards.
 The first is the remodeling and expanding of the Netivyah Building after finally triumphing in a long court battle for the permits.
 This remodeling will produce for the first time in two thousand years a Synagogue of Jewish Desciples of Yeshua in Jerusalem.
-There is a great need for the financing to complete this project, an estimated 2,000,000.00 USD.
+There is a great need for the financing to complete this project.
 The second project is the restoration of the Marrano Jews from Portugal and around the world back to the Jewish fold and to the land of Israel.